mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | `tags` | A list of any tags associated with this story, including those written through the write-back api.
 | `collect_date`      | The date the RSS feed was actually downloaded.
 | `guid`              | The GUID field in the RSS feed.
 Defaults to the URL if no GUID is specified in the RSS feed.
+| `corenlp`           | The raw json result from running the story text through the CoreNLP pipeline.

 ### api/v2/stories/single